Khalidur-sujon/Khalidur-sujon/README.md

 Front-End Developer | UX Enthusiast
 ----------------------------------------------------------------------------------------------------------------------------------------------

-Nature enthusiast turned passionate coder, I'm driven to build intuitive interfaces that simplify interactions and infuse technology with a touch of human connection.
-As a collaborative and eager learner, I leverage my Front-End development skills (React,CSS, Tailwind CSS, JavaScript) to contribute to impactful projects.
-Beyond code, I value meaningful connections.
-Whether on the cricket pitch or in the collaborative spirit of team development, I thrive on fostering positive interactions.
+Nature lover turned passionate coder, I'm driven to create user-friendly interfaces that simplify and connect.
+As a collaborative learner, I leverage my Front-End expertise (React, CSS, Tailwind, JS) to contribute to impactful projects.
+Beyond the code, I value meaningful connections, whether it's on the cricket pitch, a friendly game of billiards, or fostering positive interactions within teams.

 *   🌍  I'm based in Dhaka, Bangladesh
 *   ✉️  You can contact me at [khalidur.sujon@gmail.com](mailto:khalidur.sujon@gmail.com)